Best TV series to watch on Netflix right now (October 2020)

 Unsolved Mysteries

-- Unsolved Mysteries volume 2 release date confirmed – and it’s very soon

-- Netflix’s Unsolved Mysteries isn’t just lurid entertainment – it inspires us to become amateur detectives
+- Netflix’s Unsolved Mysteries isn’t just lurid entertainment – it inspires us to become amateur detective

 - More on Unsolved Mysteries